traeblain/.comV2/content/blog/to-dh-or-not-to-dh.md

 ### The MLBPA

 It is absurd to think that the MLBPA is unwilling to limit or not push for longer and more lucrative player contracts.
-The Angels and Mariners didn't sign over $0.5 million on two players to have them remain at 1st and 2nd base well into their careers.
-At some point, they will be used for offense only.
+The Angels and Mariners didn't sign over \$0.5 million on two players to have them remain at 1st and 2nd base well into their careers.
+Pujols essentially played DH all last year, and Cano still has some defensive chops, but it won't last forever.
 And there's the rub.  _**Fact:** If there were 15 more DH positions open, that means 15 other players would have the opportunity to have more lucrative contracts._  So yes, the MLBPA wants the universal DH because it wants more money to move into the players pockets.
-This may seem counter to the above until you factor in...
+This may seem counter to the above until you factor in the topic below.
+Carlos Beltran got a 1-yr, $16 million deal, just think of the number of teams that would have been willing to throw 2-3 years at him if 15 more teams were in the mix.

+But the MLBPA is not only looking out simply for player salaries...they are also concerned with player health.
+And with pitchers getting injured during their at bats (Scherzer, Wainwright, Vogelsong, etc.), it only strengthens the argument that these guys should not be batting.

 ### Ticket/Merchandise Buying and Viewing Public